The real question is how to narrow it all down, so here’s a roundup of sure-fire Bermuda activities for kids, teens – and you!

 Bike the Railway Trail

 Take a two-wheel a journey filled with island history and teeming with rich, flora-filled landscapes.
 The 18-mile Bermuda Railway Trail is named for the transit route that once wrapped around the island shores, and its mostly flat terrain makes it a perfect bike journey for the whole family, winding past hidden coves, beautiful beaches, forts and spectacular cliffs.
 Pack a picnic and make a day of it.
-Tip: Before you hit the trail, pick up your free Railway Trail Guide from a Visitor Information Centre located at the Royal Naval Dockyard, in Hamilton or in St. George's.
+Tip: Before you hit the trail, pick up your free Railway Trail Guide from a Visitor Services Centre located at the Royal Naval Dockyard, in Hamilton or in St. George's.

 Hit The Beach

 It’s a simple fact: everyone loves the beach.
 And Bermuda has some of the best beaches in the world.
 Port Royal Cove (aka Baby Beach), on the western end of famous Horseshoe Bay is the perfect sandy spot for younger children.
 Sheltered by large rock formations, the shallow water is calm enough to splash around in safely.
 Make sure to build a pink sandcastle, too!
 For a picture-perfect Bermuda family photo, head to Jobson's Cove, one of the island's most visually stunning beaches with steep, jagged rocks in a sheltered inlet.

 Who says you can’t learn a few things on vacation?
 These spots are not only a lot of fun – they’re also educational.